bitterhalt/st/README.md

 ## ST - simple terminal (suckless) terminal

 Nothing to see here.
-This is just my minimal build of [suckless terminal (st)](https://st.suckless.org/)
+This is just my minimal build of [suckless terminal (st)](https://st.suckless.org/) This build is suppose to be small as possible so I just add features that I need, so not much fancy stuff here, like alpha transparency and ligatures 😬

 ### Patches:
 * [st-bold-is-not-bright](https://st.suckless.org/patches/bold-is-not-bright/)